 What are sweetheart (or romance) scams?

-A sweetheart scam is when a person uses fake profiles on dating sites to engage victims, stir up romantic feelings, and ask for money.
-Sweetheart scams may also be referred to as online dating scams, confidence scams, romance scams, or catfishing.
-Seniors are a common target for sweetheart scammers since they have more cash savings and a tendency to be trusting.
-Adults 60 and older also tend to be less informed about online scams in general.
+Sweetheart scammers use fake profiles on dating sites to engage other users, stir up romantic feelings, and ask for money.
+Sweetheart scams go by other names, too: online dating scams, confidence scams, romance scams, or catfishing.
+Scammers commonly target older adults, who often have retirement savings and likely live alone.
+And, adults 60 and older tend to be less informed about online scams in general.

-Since sweetheart scams rely heavily on smoke and mirrors, the internet is ripe for these kinds of crimes.
-While many take place via dating websites and apps (e.g., Tinder), these scams can also originate on messaging apps such as WhatsApp and Google Hangouts or social media platforms like Facebook.
+Sweetheart scams rely heavily on smoke and mirrors—which makes the internet ripe for these kinds of crimes.
+Many scammers find their victims on dating websites and apps like Tinder—but they use other platforms, too.
+These include messaging apps such as WhatsApp and Google Hangouts, or social media channels like Facebook.

 How common are sweetheart scams?